flimflam-austin/hugo-cms-test/content/quick_reads/20180307-18-03-07-mumps-cheerleading-competition/index.md

       Click Here For Letter
     _key: card-4-ecddd987-2ece-4796-b837-8a489a98b70e
   - order: 4
+    useCheckmark: false
     body: >-
-      > “Mumps outbreaks can occur **any time of year**.
-A major factor contributing to outbreaks is being in a crowded environment, such as attending the same class, **playing on the same sports team**, or living in a dormitory with a person who has mumps.”
+      > “Mumps outbreaks can occur**any time of year**.
+A major factor contributing to outbreaks is being in a crowded environment, such as attending the same class,**playing on the same sports team**, or living in a dormitory with a person who has mumps.”

       [CDC - Click For More](https://www.cdc.gov/mumps/outbreaks.html)
     _key: card-5-7f7ff136-0b21-4fe3-a6f5-e1204723cd30
   - order: 5
+    useCheckmark: true
     body: >-
       BTW - March is National Cheerleading month.